artemist/blog/_drafts/journald-1.md

 to send some newline separated options.
 Once the last option is sent (7 newlines) then journald assumes everything is a log message.
 They also designed their [parsing function](https://github.com/systemd/systemd-stable/blob/37c4cfde0ce613f0f00544d3f4e2e72bf93d9c76/src/journal/journald-stream.c#L359) to support sending the header as multiple messages.
 In order the option sent are:
-- Stream Identifier (empty in this case) is a a string that identifies what service the message comes from.
-It will show up as SYSLOG_IDENTIFIERin in the journald output.
+- Stream Identifier (empty in this case) is a string that identifies what service the message comes from.
+It will show up as SYSLOG_IDENTIFIER in the journald output.
 - Unit ID (empty in this case) overrides which systemd unit the message is from.
 It's ignored if you aren't root when you send this.
 - Default Priority (6 in this case) is the priority to use when it is not otherwise specified.
 In this case 6 means "Informational" or that it doesn't require any action.
 - Level Prefix (1 in this case) is whether to parse syslog priority prefixes.
 For example, if a line starts with `<3>` then journald will log it as having priority 3, overriding the default.
 - Forward to Syslog (0 in this case) is whether to send a copy of the message to syslog in case you have another logging daemon to pick it up
 - Forward to kmsg (0 in this case) is whether to send a copy to the kernel message buffer.
 You can read this through dmesg
-- Forward to Console (0 in this case) is whethher to send a copy of the message to your console, if you're in a Linux TTY.
+- Forward to Console (0 in this case) is whether to send a copy of the message to your console, if you're in a Linux TTY.
 I haven't gotten this to work

 #### Trying it out
 You can also try out this submission method using netcat.
 A basic example:
 `echo -ne "\n\n6\n1\n0\n0\n0\n<4> hewwo\n" | nc -U /run/systemd/journal/stdout`
 This opens a stream with no stream identifier or unit ID, a default priority of 6 (info), parsing level prefixes enabled, and no forwarding enabled.
 Then, we send the message "hewwo" with a prefix setting the priority to 4.
-Note that we use `-U` but not `-u` on netcat since this is a Unix stream socket (analagous to TCP) and not a Unix datagram socket (analogus to UDP).
+Note that we use `-U` but not `-u` on netcat since this is a Unix stream socket (analogous to TCP) and not a Unix datagram socket (analogous to UDP).
 If you run this you'll get a message in your logs!
 You can quickly view it with `journalctl -xe`.
 Note that you won't get the normal extra fields as netcat exits too quickly for journald to grab the data.

 #### Overview